jds39/GA-Auto-PU/README.md

-# GA-Auto-PU
+# Auto-PU

-GA-Auto-PU is an Automated Machine Learning (Auto-ML) system for Positive-Unlabelled (PU) learning that constructs two-step PU learning algorithms for a specific input dataset.
+The Auto-PU systems are Automated Machine Learning (Auto-ML) systems for Positive-Unlabelled (PU) learning that constructs two-step PU learning algorithms for a specific input dataset.

-The system is based on a genetic algorithm, the details of which can be found in our paper GA-Auto-PU: a genetic algorithm-based automated machine learning system for positive-unlabel learning by Jack D. Saunders & Alex A. Freitas in GECCO'22: Proceedings of the Genetic and Evolutionary Computation Conference Companion, July 22, pp-288-291.
+GA-Auto-PU is based on a genetic algorithm, described first in our short paper Saunders, J.D. and Freitas, A.A., 2022, July.
+GA-auto-PU: a genetic algorithm-based automated machine learning system for positive-unlabeled learning.
+In Proceedings of the Genetic and Evolutionary Computation Conference Companion (pp. 288-291), and extended in our work Saunders, J.D. and Freitas, A.A., 2022, October.
+Evaluating a New Genetic Algorithm for Automated Machine Learning in Positive-Unlabelled Learning.
+In International Conference on Artificial Evolution (Evolution Artificielle) (pp. 42-57).
+Cham: Springer Nature Switzerland.

-This repository now contains an updated version of the system, capable of generating individuals using spy-based two-step methods, as introduced in the soon to be published paper Evaluating a New Genetic Algorithm for Automated Machine Learning in Positive-Unlabelled Learning by Jack D. Saunders & Alex A. Freitas in Proceedings of the 15th Biennial International Conference on Artificial Evolution (EA 2022), November 22.
+The BO-Auto-PU and EBO-Auto-PU systems are described in our work Saunders, J.D and Freitas, A.A., 2024, January.
+Automated machine learning for positive-unlabelled learning.
+ArXiv (add link after posting).

 To run the code, ensure that both the Individuals.py and Classifiers.py files are in the same directory, then run: